projf/isle/hardware/gfx/docs/circle.md

 The **circle** module [[verilog src](../circle.v)] provides the x and y distances to draw a circle with the midpoint circle algorithm.
 This implementation supports signed integer coordinates.
 See [Earthrise](earthrise.md) for an example drawing complete circles with this module.

-See the [2D Drawing](http://projectf.io/isle/2d-drawing.html) blog post for more information on the use of this module.

 ## Parameters

 * `CORDW` - signed coordinate width (bits)

-The [Earthrise](earthrise.md) 2D drawing engine uses a 12-bit coordinate.
+[Earthrise](earthrise.md) uses 12-bit integer coordinates.
 In future, Earthrise may switch to a 16-bit Q12.4 fixed-point format for sub-pixel precision.

 ## Signals